Annual Media Credentials

 The majority of the NYSPHSAA tournament sites will have a media pass list at the main admission gates.
-The media pass list will be created by the tournament site media coordinator and NYSPHSAA Director of Media Relations in advance of the tournament per each media request.
+The media pass list will be created by the tournament site media coordinator and NYSPHSAA Director of Communications in advance of the tournament per each media request.
 Please refer to the Media Contact List.
 In all other situations the media will be directed to the Will Call window and will be required to present the following forms of ID for access to media areas:

 - Official NYSPHSAA Media Credential and photo ID (license, passport, etc.) OR

 - All of the following: An official NYS Press Association ID, newspaper/TV media ID, AND a photo ID (license, passport, etc.)